 Technology Specialists — Working with computers, the Internet, computer infrastructure and other areas their entire lives, young people today can be spectacular technology specialists.
 Their ideas and passion drive the future of technology, starting hundreds and thousands of years ago.

-Needs for Youth + Social Change through Youth Specialists
+Needs for Youth Engagement as Youth Specialists

 Education — Learning about their areas of knowledge, passion and ownership allows young people to have deep investment and engagement with the topics that interest them the most.
 Their education can be in any area they are passionate about, whether graffiti, poetry, construction, technology, or anything, so long as it moves beyond simply consuming learning and moves towards critiquing and building new knowledge.